Amustache/Telegram-Typer/README.md

 - `/beta_ended` - Unlock the "It's working now, right?.." achievement for all current players.

 ## Wall of fame
+If I forgot you send me a DM... c:

 ### Transcendent Tester
 ![Transcendent Tester](./img/tester_gold.png)
 * gershik